Baked potatoes are a perfect side dish to any meal.

 How to Know if The Potatoes Are Cooked?

-Smoked baked potatoes will go with almost anything you produce on the pellet grill.
+Smoked baked potatoes will go with almost.
 They make a great accompaniment to fish, roasts, ribs, and corn beef brisket, to name a few.

 Sometimes the sides are my favorite part of a cookout!
 Some of our families most popular dishes include;